This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

-Our vet said we could try switching dog foods and to try a novel grain free food.
+Our vet said we could try switching dog foods and try a novel grain-free food.

-We’ve been thinking about changing dogs foods for a while so there’s no better time then now to make the switch.
+We’ve been thinking about changing dogs’ foods for a while so there’s no better time than now to make the switch.

 We’re looking to change our dogs over to Wellness Core Grain Free.